Michiel van Kampen: 1997–2005

+2006–2008

-In 2006, van Kampen pitched in the 2006 World Baseball Classic as the lone Dutch pitcher to succeed in an 11–2 loss to Cuba.
-He relieved Calvin Maduro in the 7th with a 10–2 deficit.
-He struck out 3 batters in 11/3 IP, allowing no runs.
+van Kampen pitched in the 2006 World Baseball Classic (WBC) as the most successful Dutch pitcher in an 11–2 loss to Cuba.
+He relieved Calvin Maduro in the seventh inning with a 10–2 deficit.
+He struck out three batters in 11/3 innings, allowing no runs.
 He began by whiffing Yoandy Garlobo and Carlos Tabares.
 In the 8th, he retired Eduardo Paret on a grounder.
-He then plunked Michel Enriquez and Yulieski Gourriel reached on a fielder's choice.
-Van Kampen fanned Joan Carlos Pedroso before giving way to relief pitcher Nick Stuifbergen.
+He then plunked Michel Enriquez, and Yuli Gurriel reached on a fielder's choice. van Kampen fanned Joan Carlos Pedroso before giving way to Nick Stuifbergen.

-van Kampen joined Kinheim for the 2006 Hoofdklasse season and was 1–2 with a 2.30 ERA.
-He led the league with 11 saves.
-He was 1–0 with a save and 0.00 ERA in three playoff appearances.
+van Kampen joined Kinheim for the 2006 Hoofdklasse season.
+He led the league with 11 saves and had a 2.30 ERA.
+He was 1–0 with a save and 0.00 ERA in three appearances in the first playoff round.
 He had a save and 1.42 ERA in the Holland Series, which Kinheim won.
-He committed an error on what would've been the final out of the series, attempting to run to make a force out at first base rather than throw to the first baseman, but arriving later than the batter.
-In the Haarlem Baseball Week tournament, Van Kampen was 1–0 with a 3.18 ERA for the champion Dutch squad. van Kampen threw nine scoreless innings in the 2006 Intercontinental Cup to help the Netherlands win the silver medal.
+He committed an error on what would've been the final out of the series, attempting to run to make a force out at first base rather than throw to the first baseman but arrived later than the batter.
+In the Haarlem Baseball Week tournament, he was 1–0 with a 3.18 ERA for the champion Dutch squad. van Kampen threw nine scoreless innings in the 2006 Intercontinental Cup to help the Netherlands win the silver medal.
 He was 1–0 with a save in the competition.
 He threw 22/3 scoreless frames in a 4–3 win over former champion Australia, got the win after facing one batter in the 4–2, 10-inning victory over Chinese Taipei, and tossed the final three innings in a shutout over Japan in the semifinals for the save.